top of page

 Islon Woolf MD

 I was born in Johannesburg, South Africa and grew up in Toronto, Canada.
-I began my undergraduate training at the University of Toronto studying Biology and Physics.
-At age nineteen.
-I was awarded two academic scholarships gaining me an early acceptance to the University of Toronto's medical school (ranked #5 in the world).
+In 1987, I embarked on my undergraduate studies in Biology and Physics at the University of Toronto, where I was awarded two academic scholarships, and at age nineteen, gained an early acceptance to its highly ranked medical school.

-As a solution, I was one of the first doctors in the city to adopt the Concierge Medicine model.
-Simply put, my patients subsidize my practice with an annual fee to ensure I spend more time with fewer patients.
-My practice is limited to three hundred patients; and I typically see only two to four patients per day.
-This simple model frees me from the constraints of time, insurance, and conflicts of interest.
-Properly applied, the Concierge Medicine model has many advantages over the traditional practice model.
+To overcome this, I became one of the first doctors in the city to embrace the Concierge Medicine model: more time with fewer patients.
+My practice is capped at three hundred patients, and I typically see less than four patients per day.
+There are several advantages of the Concierge Medicine over the standard model.

 Advantages of